 Payment during a stand down

-Under industrial law, employers do not have to pay employees during a general stand down.
+Under industrial law, generally employers do not have to pay employees during a stand down, however your workplace may be different depending on your workplace agreement.

 If you have been stood down, you are still considered employed by your employer.
 This means you are still entitled to some of your minimum leave entitlements such as annual leave.